Skip to main content

 Education Reform

 Education law plays a vital role in education reform.
-Laws can serve to change how schools operate and to improve the quality of education services that students receive.
+Laws can change how schools operate and improve the quality of education services that students receive.

 One important law is Title IX, a 1972 amendment to the Civil Rights Act of 1964.
 This law prohibits sex-based discrimination in any school or other education program that receives federal money.
 Title IX covers most colleges and universities.
-Any college or university that receives federal funds is required to have a Title IX coordinator to assist with any issues that occur on campus.
+Any college or university that receives federal funds must have a Title IX coordinator to assist with issues that occur on campus.

 Education attorneys, often with years of experience, work with school governance bodies and nonprofit organizations to help bring about these changes.